csm_kamerun_gesundheit_134.1029_01_93b8a9cdc7.jpg

 Project progress

-The focus is on good and reliable basic medical care, especially in rural areas.
-In this way, this project is providing important assistance to the people of Cameroon, especially to internally displaced persons in the current crisis.
-Since its inception, the HIV program of the PCC has been developing appropriate strategies for dealing with HIV, but also beyond this on issues of sexuality and gender-based violence.
-The focus of HIV work continues to be on prevention and also on counselling and support for those affected.
-A center for the education and training of caregivers was opened in 2021 in Limbe, SW Province.
+The focus is on good and reliable basic medical care, particularly in rural areas.
+In this way, this project provides important help for the people of Cameroon, especially for internally displaced persons in the current crisis.
+Since its inception, the PCC's HIV program has been developing suitable strategies for dealing with HIV, but also with issues of sexuality and gender-based violence.
+The focus of HIV work continues to be on prevention as well as counseling and support for those affected.
+A center for the training and further education of caregivers was opened in 2021 in Limbe, SW Province, which is also intended to counteract the brain drain of caregivers.

 Map